helpshift/bond/README.md

 # Bond

 Bond is a spying and stubbing library, primarily intended for tests.
 This is a forked version from https://github.com/circleci/bond/ with support for per-thread stubbing and spying.
-The project version of this is "<circle-ci-bond-base>.<forked-version>".
+The project version of this is "circle-ci-bond-base.forked-version".
+Based off of: https://github.com/circleci/bond/pull/47

 ```clojure
 [mourjo/bond "0.3.2.0.1.0"]